sopra-fs22-group-15/cozycave-server/README.md

 ### Picture Upload Safety & Ethical Concerns

-As a matter of fact, a lot of such services are being abused to distribute illegal content such as pornographic material, drug distribution etc. Thus we would need some kind of logic to especially check the uploaded pictures, such that our platform, does not distribute these content over the web.
+As a matter of fact, a lot of such services are being abused to distribute illegal content such as pornographic material, drug distribution etc. Thus we would need some kind of logic to check the uploaded pictures, such that our platform does not distribute these contents over the web.

 ### IMPLEMENTATION OF A BUSINESS MODELL

-For our customers, which in return needs to make a revenue with Cozy Cave, we need to design and implement a business model.
+For our customers (e.g Universities), which could need to make a revenue through Cozy Cave to offset maintenance costs, we need to design and implement a business model.
 For instance, the easiest and most simple way would be to display commercials next to the AD of our listings.
-A more advanced and unethical way is to sell the profile data and search preferences of our customers to third parties (e.g. what a customer would be willing to pay for a flat, where the student is looking for etc.).
+A more advanced and unethical way is to sell the profile data and search preferences of our customers to third parties (e.g. what a customer would be willing to pay for a flat, where the student is looking for accomodation etc.).

 ### SCALE UP